DEXA BODY SCANS

 Does the DEXA scan give the same information advised by Peter Attia in ‘Outlive’?

 Yes, absolutely.
 Dr Attia advises collection of Visceral Fat (VAT, visceral adipose tissue), Lean Mass Index (LMI), Appendicular Lean Mass Index (ALMI) and Bone Density (BMD, bone mineral density).
 Note that BMD is an indication, assessed as an average across the whole body.
-Check out DEXA and Bone Density video on this page.
+Check out our Peter Attia DEXA videos on our video page and YouTube Channel.